Professional Opportunities

 Casey specializes in Somatic Experiencing and EMDR providing powerful tools to help clients process and heal from past traumas.
 EMDR therapy, a compelling evidence-based treatment, utilizes bilateral stimulation to facilitate healing.
 Meanwhile, Somatic Experiencing therapy takes a body-oriented approach to resolve and release physical and emotional trauma by helping individuals process and discharge stored energy associated with distressing experiences.

-Karena Lee is a Licensed Marriage and Family therapist, Licensed Professional Clinical Counselor, a former first grade teacher, and a mom!
-She received her Master of Science in Marriage and Family Therapy from Fuller Theological Seminary School of Psychology and has a Master of Science in Elementary Education from Northwestern University.
+Karena Lee is a Licensed Marriage and Family therapist, Licensed Professional Clinical Counselor, a former first grade teacher, and a mom to two young boys (and one dog named Turtle!).
+She received her Master of Science in Marriage and Family Therapy from Fuller Theological Seminary School of Psychology and has a Master of Science in Elementary Education from Northwestern University and a Bachelor of Science in Secondary Education from Northwestern University.
 Karena has provided therapy in both community mental health and private practice settings and specializes in working with young children and caregivers.
-She is certified in Parent-Child Interaction Therapy, Child-Parent Psychotherapy and facilitates Reflective Parenting Program groups.
+She is trained and practices using the following modalities: Child-Parent Psychotherapy (CPP), Reflective Parenting Program (RPP), Parent-Child Interaction Therapy (PCIT), and Perinatal Mental Health (PMH).
 Karena provides therapy services in both English and Spanish.

 Janet is a Licensed Clinical Social Worker with over six years of experience in school and community mental health settings.
 As a previous school-based therapist, consultant, trainer, workshop facilitator and clinical supervisor Janet provides psycho-education along with strategies to help clients and families feel empowered.
 In her culturally sensitive practice she models curiosity and self-compassion to help children, adolescents, and adults/parents identify patterns, links, defenses, risk factors, and tools to move towards progress.
 Janet implements her expertise in Trauma- and Resilience-Informed Care to help clients increase their reflective capacity and be curious about the underlying stressors impacting their physical, emotional and behavioral health.